bxparks/AceTime/USER_GUIDE.md

 `forDateString()` parses the ISO 8601 formatted string and returns the `OffsetDateTime` object.

+<a name="TimeZone"></a>
 ### TimeZone

 A "time zone" is often used colloquially to mean 2 different things:
-* A time which is offset from the UTC time by a fixed amount, or
+* An offset from the UTC time by a fixed amount, or
-* A geographical (or conceptual) region whose local time is offset from the UTC time using various transition rules.
+* A geographical or political region whose local time is offset from the UTC time using various transition rules.

 Both meanings of "time zone" are supported by the `TimeZone` class using